Show, Don’t Tell: How I Use Loom to Pitch Investors

 Related reading: 20:VC Podcast: 3 Key Rules To Operate Remote Teams Successfully — The Loom Blog

-So we began recording videos and testing them throughout various parts of our outreach, deck, and pitches.
-We are still learning and trying new tactics, but I wanted to share some of the ideas that worked well for us that I think many others can utilize, too.
+So we began recording videos and testing them throughout various parts of our outreach, deck, and pitches with potential investors.
+We are still learning and trying new tactics, but I wanted to share some of the ideas and key takeaways that worked well for us that I think many others can utilize, too.

 3 tips to getting more pitch meetings with video

-As a former VC myself, I know firsthand the sheer volume of pitch meeting requests each VC gets on a daily basis.
-Investors spend a limited amount of time reading over these emails and glancing through your deck to determine if they will take that meeting.
-This is a great opportunity to stand out.
+As a former VC myself, I know firsthand the sheer volume of pitch meeting requests each venture capital firm gets on a daily basis.
+Investors spend a limited amount of time reading over these emails and glancing through the pitch deck to determine if they will take that meeting.
+This is a great opportunity to stand out — with a video pitch.

-The goal of investor outreach is to get a proper pitch meeting scheduled.
+The goal of investor outreach is to get a proper, real-time pitch meeting scheduled.
 Warm introductions are generally preferred by the VC community, but those may not be as easy for all founders to get.
-If you’re sending a cold email, you need to stand out to get an investor’s attention.
+If you’re sending a cold email, you need to differentiate your pitch to get an investor’s attention.

 Here are three things we suggest: